Jenova Chen: Early life and education

+Career

+Early games

-Their first game, which won a grant of twenty thousand dollars from USC to produce, was Cloud, released in 2005, which "focuses on a young hospital patient who soars in his mind despite being trapped indoors".
+His first major game, which won a grant of twenty thousand dollars from USC to produce, was Cloud, released in 2005, which "focuses on a young hospital patient who soars in his mind despite being trapped indoors".
 The idea was partially based on himself, as when he was a child he was often hospitalized for asthma.
 It was designed as an attempt to "expand the spectrum of emotions video games evoke".
 At a student showcase at the Game Developers Conference, Chen and Santiago showed the game to a representative from Sony, John Hight, saying that it was the first game in the "Zen" genre.
 Hight was interested, though no deal was forthcoming.
 The game won the Best Student Philosophy award at the Slamdance Guerrilla Games Competition and a Student Showcase award at the Independent Games Festival, and was showcased on Spike TV, G4TV, and CBS Sunday.

 Chen felt that the reason that Cloud had been so warmly received was because the emotions it sparked in players were different than any other game available at the time, and believed that it was his "calling" to make more games that changed what people saw video games as.
 Chen went on to do his master's thesis the following year in the concept of dynamic difficulty adjustment, where the game adjusts how it reacts to the player based on the past and present actions of that player.
 Chen illustrated his ideas with Flow, a Flash game made with Nicholas Clark.
 The game involves the player guiding an aquatic microorganism through various depths of the ocean, consuming other organisms and evolving in the process.
 It was released in March 2006; it received 100,000 downloads in its first two weeks and by July had been downloaded over 650,000 times.
 A PlayStation 3 version was announced in May 2006 as a downloadable game via the PlayStation Store, and was released in February 2007.
 A version for the PlayStation Portable, developed by SuperVillain Studios, was released in March 2008.
 Flow became the most downloaded game on the PlayStation Network in 2007, and won Best Downloadable Game at the Game Developers Choice Awards.

+Thatgamecompany

 After graduating, Chen and Santiago formed their own company, Thatgamecompany, in Los Angeles.
 They signed a deal with Sony for three PlayStation Store games.
 The PS3 version of Flow was the first, and while it was in development Chen worked for Maxis on the game Spore.
 Upon Flows release, Chen returned to Thatgamecompany and began working on their second game.